-- 1. Petition challenges must be submitted to the Office of the Assemblies, 109 Day Hall, by the petition challenge deadline specified in the elections calendar. - 2.
-Election challenges must be submitted by the election challenge deadline specified in the elections calendar. - 3.
-The Director of Elections or the Elections Committee by a majority vote can submit a challenge at any time before the declaration of results. - 4.
-No challenges or further supporting documentation will be accepted after these deadlines. - 5.
-Once submitted, a challenge becomes part of the formal record, and may not be withdrawn except by the explicit permission of the Director of Elections.
+- 1. Election challenges must be submitted by the election challenge deadline specified in the elections calendar - 2.
+The Director of Elections or the Elections Committee by a majority vote can submit a challenge at any time before the declaration of results - 3.
+No challenges will be accepted after these deadlines - 4.
+Once submitted, a challenge becomes part of the formal record, and may not be withdrawn except by the explicit permission of the Director of Elections